 Targeted Transitional Interventions:

-For students who do not meet EXPLORE, PLAN or ACT benchmarks, regulation requires that those students take a transitional course or are provided with intervention services that are monitored for remediation needs.
+For students who do not meet high school and college readiness benchmarks, regulation requires that those students take a transitional course or are provided with intervention services that are monitored for remediation needs.
 The intent is to help students meet college readiness benchmarks prior to graduation from high school so that they do not have to take remedial or developmental courses in college.

 Kentucky System of Interventions/ Response to Intervention: